goauthentik/authentik/website/blog/2023-11-30-automated-security-versus-the-security-mindset/item.md

 -   An automated scanner can miss vulnerabilities if they are new and not in its database, or if the vulnerability is complex and adaptive.
 Scanners can only hunt for known vulnerabilities, and according to how automated scans are further configured by users.
 -   The problem of false positives can never be completely eliminated even by the most accurate scanners.
 In the end, a human expert is needed to filter them out.
 -   Detecting vulnerabilities is only the start.
-And, while some scanners assign an urgent priority to their findings, human expertise is needed to assess the _specific_ implications of these vulnerabilities for the platform, system or business.
+While some scanners assign an urgent priority to their findings, human expertise is needed to assess the _specific_ implications of these vulnerabilities for the platform, system or business.
 -   Once vulnerabilities are detected, fixing and patching them is a manual process.
 A vulnerability report is a starting point.
 Identifying a vulnerability is one thing; successfully remediating it is another.
 Further, security engineers will sometimes also have to further reengineer their code, to ensure a similar problem does not recur.

 Of course, automatic scanners are excellent assets for speed and quick action, repeatability, ease of use, and constant monitoring.
 They can provide a good starting point for further investigations, not an end point.
 But they are not equivalent to a full penetration test and can only find risks that are known.